 Budget assumptions/parameters are determined in advance of the budget process to allow budgets to be constructed to support the achievement of the longer-term financial and strategic targets.

 The municipal fiscal environment is influenced by a variety of macro-economic control measures.
-National Treasury determines the ceiling of year-on-year increases in the total Operating Budget.
-Various government departments also affect municipal service delivery through the level of grants and subsidies.
+National Treasury determines the ceiling of subsidies.

 Capital and Operating Budget Estimates